-Use our pricing tool to visualize the productivity you get with a software development Pod versus hiring in-house, or a traditional agency waterfall model.
+Use our pricing tool to visualize the productivity you get with our software development teams versus hiring in-house, or a traditional agency waterfall model.

-Since we engage our engineers long-term, we typically require a 6 month minimum term on new pods, however please reach out and we can assess whether your specific project is a good fit.
+Since we engage our engineers long-term, we typically require a 6 month minimum term on new teams, however please reach out and we can assess whether your specific project is a good fit.

 Yes!
-You can have as many pods as you want.
+You can have as many engineers as you feel you need.
 However, if you have a single large project, we may advise you to keep a single Solutions Architect & Project Manager over the whole team.

 Typically, no. However, feel free to contact us about your specific project needs, as occasionally, we do make exceptions.

-Our Pods are generally productive within one week upon receiving your signed agreement.
+Our teams are generally productive within one week upon receiving your signed agreement.
 The only exception to this is in very large teams, where resource allocation takes longer.

 Yes.
-With decades of experience in Enterprise stacks ranging from Java to GoLang, we can definitely design your pod to work well with almost any existing tech stack.
+With decades of experience in Enterprise stacks ranging from Java to GoLang, we can definitely design your team to work well with almost any existing tech stack.

 Absolutely.
-Medium-to-long term (6+ mo) team augmentation is a very common use case for pods.
-Our clients frequently team augment with 1-3 pods.
+Medium-to-long term (6+ mo) team augmentation is a very common use case for our teams.
+Our clients frequently team augment with 2-6 engineers.

-Although it varies from pod to pod, techniques we use to ensure code and product quality include 100% reviewed commits, automated test suites with continuous integration, production-like staging environments for clients, and "proof-of-work" requirements on all code commits.
-Pod engineers are prohibited from committing code that hasn't been reviewed and proof of function validated.
+Although it varies from team to team, techniques we use to ensure code and product quality include 100% reviewed commits, automated test suites with continuous integration, production-like staging environments for clients, and "proof-of-work" requirements on all code commits.
+Your teams engineers are prohibited from committing code that hasn't been reviewed and proof of function validated.